-There are over 170 countries with recognized SO Programs - and approximately 5 million athletes, with as many as 80,000 events and competitions annually.
+There are over 170 countries with recognized SO Programs - and a total of 4.4 million athletes, with as many as 80,000 events and competitions annually.
 These programs expand continuously.
 SO is one of only two organizations- authorized by the International Olympic Committee, to use the name "Olympics".